2017 NALCAB National Training

 Practitioners from across the country will lead and participate in sessions that incorporate strategies learned from local planning, community participation and diverse development processes.

-Family Financial Capability
+Family Financial Capability (Sold Out)

 Financial capability is a core component of holistic asset building services.
 NALCAB recognizes that culturally and linguistically relevant financial capability programming is crucial for unlocking the economic potential in diverse communities of color, particularly for individuals who are new to the US financial system, and those who have limited English proficiency.